From sweeping vineyards to stunning 18th century architecture, Bordeaux has a wealth of beauty waiting to be explored.

 With three Michelin star restaurants in the centre, the reputation for food matches the city’s cultural and historic charm.
 ‘Entrecôte à la Bordelaise’ is one of the city’s most celebrated dishes.
 As well as the classics, there’s a growing hub of vegetarian and vegan places popping up too.
 Those with a sweet tooth will probably already know what a canelé is, the small cylinder-shaped pastry flavoured with rum and vanilla, and a delicious Bordelaise delicacy.

 Bordeaux is also well known for culture and museums.
 You’ll find 11 museums covering areas such as the fine arts, contemporary art, decorative art and design.
 Musée des Beaux-Arts de Bordeaux is the largest French museum outside of Paris and houses the work of many French and Dutch painters.
 Among other attractions is La Cité du Vin, a museum and cultural centre devoted entirely to wine which opened in 2016.
-Bordeaux loves its wine and food events such as the ‘Grand Crus’ weekend taking place end June 2019, making this a great time for wine lovers to visit Bordeaux.
+Bordeaux loves its wine and food events such as the ‘Grand Crus’ weekend, making it a great destination for foodies and wine enthusiasts to visit.

 Day trips from Bordeaux by train